 The table lists the requirements for different types of companies:

-We are happy to offer our in getting your business on track with the new BizFin XBRL software.
+We are happy to offer our accounting service in getting your business on track with the new BizFin XBRL software.

 We provide the complete implementation in the initial setup of the software and the transfer of your existing financial statements into the XBRL code.